engineering-collaboration/book/docs/book/collaborating-within-a-company/README.md

 We appreciate that our development cycles offer a continuous learning process for our product and us personally.
 When we embrace change with objective acceptance we accelerate our ability to adapt and improve our work across our organization.
 An environment that celebrates innovation, breeds innovation; our teams quit merely reacting to change, they drive it.
 At which point we become vigilant not to seek change for change's sake.

 Similarly, we do not accept *because we have always done it this way* as an argument.
 Exploring solutions and new avenues of collaboration potentially solves problems more effectively and at a lower cost.
 Sustained collective learning and development spreads knowledge horizontally, reducing the negative repercussions when team members take time off or leave entirely.
-Professional growth combined with transparent career progression increases employee satsifaction and retention, lowering the risk of adverse turnover rates.
+Professional growth combined with transparent career progression increases employee satisfaction and retention, lowering the risk of adverse turnover rates.

 <!-- Give an overview of the chapters -->